 Our walks set a leisurely pace with lots of time to stop and look at birds and plants and other wonders of our native bushland along the way.
 They are usually half day walks with a leisurely lunch at a restaurant and café afterwards.
 Sometimes the Blue Mountains are left behind for the city where we visit pockets of remnant bushland and/or learn about the interesting history of Sydney and suburbs.
 Sometimes we organise a three or four day trip away to coastal or inland locations.

 At the time of writing there are several people who have been regular participants since the walks began 20 years ago or not long afterwards.
 Over the years, time and distance have slowed many people down.
 Nowadays the group has been nicknamed "The Thursday Dawdlers".
 Those who require longer, faster, or more difficult bushwalks are catered for in the Society's bushwalking program.

-Participants are members of Blue Mountains Conservation Society and are required to pay an annual bushwalking insurance fee and to follow the Society's bushwalking guidelines.
+Participants are members of Blue Mountains Conservation Society and are required to pay an annual bushwalking levy and to follow the Society's bushwalking guidelines.

 There is a limit to the number of participants and sometimes a waiting list.

 After the fires, Wild TINGS continue undaunted.
 Our Summer 2020 program commenced on Thursday 6th February, in the rain.
 The photo below shows some of the early arrivals taking shelter in Blackheath.
 This season we will walk around the edges to study regeneration after fire, and visit unburnt areas in the Blue Mountains and further afield.

 If you have most Thursdays free, are not in a hurry to go anywhere and enjoy observing and learning about nature along the way, please email Christine Davies (ph:4787 7246 ) to find out more about Wild TING.